 Installing a Fiberglass Pool Properly: Sand vs. Gravel, Which is Better?

-There is a famous bible verse that applies to this important subject:
+A famous bible verse applies to this important subject:

 "Therefore whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock: and the rain descended, the floods came, and the winds blew and beat on that house; and it did not fall, for it was founded on the rock.